 Locating books on the shelves

 The Library uses the Dewey Decimal Classification scheme (Dewey for short) to arrange books and other resources on the shelves so you can locate them easily.
-We're going to show you how to use Dewey to find a book at any Library site.

 What do these numbers next to the book's location mean?